mattbryson/Codeigniter_Code_Complete/README.md

 * Click the 'add' button to the right and browse to the CI_CodeComplete directory.

-Now you will have code-complete in you custom codeigiter classes.
+Now you will have code-complete in you custom Codeigniter classes.

 #Workflow#
-I would add a copy of Codeigniter_Code_Complete into each codeigniter project, at the same level as you www directory.
+Add a copy of CI_CodeComplete into each codeigniter project you work on, at the same level as you www directory.
-Each time you add a new reference a new model, library or helper in one of you classes you must run build the Codeigniter_Code_Complete files.
+Each time you add a new reference a new model, library or helper in one of you classes you must re build the CI_CodeComplete files.
-However, it only takes a second to run, and saves you a lot of time in the long run.
+It only takes a second to run, and saves you a lot of time in the long run.

 #Disclaimer#
 **This script has been tested however, USE AT YOUR OWN RISK.**